I'm the host of the Buck Saxon Show on the Blaze Radio Network.

 We have a problem here in the state of Texas with criminals and bad guys trying to take guns away from police officers and use them on here to police officers or other people.

-I thank you for calling in.
+Scott, I thank you for calling in.

-I'm still not um and thanks, Scott.
+I'm still not, and thanks, Scott.

-Uh still not seeing why that is uh you're saying, well, people are carrying guns, and so that means that they could you well, yeah, but they could also be carrying concealed, and we're not even talking we're talking people that are trying to legally carry.
+You're saying, well, people are carrying guns, and so that means that they could, well, yeah, but they could also be carrying concealed.

-Never mind criminals.
+Never mind, criminals.

 You don't care what they're carrying or how they're carrying it.